0xN1/dino-nouns/README.md

 DinoNouns(working title).
 An interactive NFT project by Nero One based off [nouns](https://nouns.wtf) dino head

 # Ideas
-I've worked on several Interactive NFT project and most of it was off-chain, [COMLINK+](https://opensea.io/assets/ethereum/0x1b7e73c6d30dd5dd811cbd26d9bf36e34882fd39/3)(pointed to a website), [tulsv1](https://exchange.art/editions/HkMrXQ7NRZy7UuSvLSpW8Vhut7ZnPn9phRYKerCZ8uba)(uploaded to IPFS).
+I've worked on several Interactive NFT projects and most of it was off-chain, [COMLINK+](https://opensea.io/assets/ethereum/0x1b7e73c6d30dd5dd811cbd26d9bf36e34882fd39/3)(pointed to a hosted site), [tulsv1](https://exchange.art/editions/HkMrXQ7NRZy7UuSvLSpW8Vhut7ZnPn9phRYKerCZ8uba)(uploaded to IPFS).

 However this time I wanted to put the whole HTML on-chain + interactive.

-The only off-chain solution would be the CloudNouns API for SVG generation.
+So to achieve this, all asset need to be encoded in base64.
+I'm using vanilla HTML, CSS and JS to make it simple as possible without any other dependencies.

-So to achieve this, all asset need to be encoded in base64, including all the fonts.
-The HTML will be using vanilla HTML to make it simple as possible without any other dependencies.
+The only off-chain dependency would be CloudNouns API for SVG generation.
+In future, I will look into getting the SVG from NounsDescriptor contract.

 ## Features
 - Text-based command interaction